TungstenRPA/Docker/README.md

 # Docker
-How to get Kofax RPA running on Amazon Web Services
+How to get Kofax RPA running on Amazon Web Services for about 5 cents/hour while robots are running.
 # Create Docker Image
 1. Download Docker Desktop.
 2. Download Linux for Windows inside Docker.